Sexual Assault in the Workplace

-Unfortunately, sexual harassment in today’s workforce is a prevalent problem.
+Unfortunately, sexual assault in today’s workforce is a prevalent problem.
 In fact, a study of women in the workforce found that 38 percent had experienced sexual harassment in the workplace.
-It’s a gender-neutral offense that spans economic classes and is especially common in highly competitive or male-dominated industries, such as entertainment or politics.
+However, it is a gender-neutral offense that spans economic classes yet is especially common in highly competitive or male-dominated industries, such as entertainment or politics.
 Actresses and female politicians are notoriously harassed and sexually assaulted by men in power.
-But lately, many have chosen to speak out against their abusers.
+But lately, men and women alike have chosen to speak out against their abusers.

 What is Workplace Sexual Harassment?